 Italian Sausage is fully cooked when it reaches an internal temperature of 160 degrees F.

 There are a few ways we serve this meal but our favorite is nestled in rolls for hearty sandwiches and topped with fresh Mozzarella or Parmesan.
-I usually serve a big green salad on the side and dinner is done.
-Here are some other ways we’ve served them:
+I usually serve a copycat Olive Garden Salad on the side and dinner is done.
+Here are some other ways we’ve served crockpot sausage and peppers: